svedel/autotune/README.md

 exp_uuid = r.json()["exp_uuid"]
 ```

 The `covars`-part of `json_data` defines the hyperparameters of the experiment, with one dictionary per variable.
-[See
+See
-further details below](#POST-action:-experiments/new-endpoint:-creating-a-new-experiment) of how to create experiments with more hyperparameters (and other data types).
+further details below under "POST action: `experiments/new` endpoint" of how to create experiments with more hyperparameters (and other data types).

 ### Step 2: getting suggestions for hyperparameters
 ```python